Ghifar-Khder/CAP-Phase-Detection/README.md

 A deep learning tool designed to automate the classification of Cyclic Alternating Pattern (CAP) sleep phases from single-channel EEG signals.
 This project addresses the critical challenge of manual CAP phase scoring, which is labor-intensive for clinicians but holds significant potential for diagnosing sleep disorders like narcolepsy, REM sleep behavior disorder (RBD), and insomnia.
 The system provides a completely autonomous approach, requiring no manual feature extraction.

+## Disclaimer
+This is a **very basic project** built for learning purposes — not a validated diagnostic tool.
 ## Features

 -   **Automated CAP Phase Classification:** Classifies 2-second EEG signal segments into CAP Phase A (aggregating sub-phases A1, A2, A3) or Phase B.